mayukhbaidya18/Settld-Group-Restaurant-Finder/README.md

 ## Features

 ### 📍 Optimal Meeting Point
-* One member of the group manually enters their current coordinates.
+* One member of the group enters their address.
 * The app calculates the location that minimizes the maximum distance from all group members using the Minimum Enclosing Circle algorithm (Welzl's algorithm).
 * Ensures no one has to travel significantly more than others.
 * Displays the selected location along with travel distance and time for each user in a clear, sorted format.